LukasWoodtli/WebPage/pelican/content/object_databases.md

     - local file mode or
     - client connections to db4o server
 - Owns one transaction
-    - operations are executed transactional
+    - operations are executed transactions
     - transaction is started when object container is opened
     - after commit/rollback next transaction is started automatically
 - Manages link between stored and instantiated objects